tanushvinay/Covid-Meme-Graphs/Memes/Plot/README.md

 --- We then sort the images according to their timestamp in ascending order for every cluster

---- We then get the total number of retweets for a one week window(window size can be customized) for every clsuter.
+--- We then get the total number of retweets for a one week window(window size can be customized) for every cluster.

 --- Using the binned rewteets value for very cluster we create a heatmap for every cluster.